 Pesticide and herbicide residue may be found in trace amounts in many non-organic food products, and research has shown they can block testosterone production as well as thyroid hormone production, causing thyroid health and infertility issues.

 PCBs, or polychlorinated biphenyls, are chemicals that may be found in different cosmetics, soaps, detergents, shampoos, and conditioners.
 One study states that they can affect reproductive function, as well as cause depressive symptoms.

 DES, or diethylstilbestrol, is a synthetic estrogen that can negatively affect fertility , Dr. Lester says.
 “It’s been mostly banned in the U.S., but it can be found in various flame-retardant materials used in couches and mattresses,” she says.

 Parabens are preservatives that are commonly found in cosmetics and personal care items, like moisturizers, makeup, hair products, and shaving creams, to make them more shelf-stable.
 They mimic estrogen and may potentially contribute to breast cancer risk.

-There are still many things we don’t know about potential hormone disruptors.
-These are just a few potential endocrine disruptors that are still being researched.
+There are many things we don’t know about potential hormone disruptors.
+Here are just a few potential endocrine disruptors that are still being researched.

 “We don’t have enough research yet to prove that there are definitely environmental factors at play when it comes to GMOs,” Dr. Lester says.
 GMOs, or genetically modified organisms, are typically plant crops, like corn, squash, and zucchini that have their genetic code changed in some way to make them stronger in certain temperatures, resistant to disease, or more productive.
 Some people believe these crops could increase the risk of certain diseases, but many scientists have not found evidence of this.
 Since genetically modified foods tend to be treated with pesticides and herbicides, though, there is a chance they could be laced with hormone disrupting chemicals.